 - I find that a straight sided scotch glass works great for pressing the graham cracker crumbs to the sides of the pan.

 This would be a great dessert to make for your loved one to enjoy on Valentine’s Day, or any day of the week really.
 It’s always time for cheesecake!
-If you’re a cheesecake fan as well, you might also love my recipe for Cheesecake With Blackberry Lavender Swirl.
-I hope you love this recipe, and if you enjoy it please let me know!
+I hope you love this chocolate orange cheesecake recipe, and if you enjoy it please let me know by leaving a rating or comment.
+If you want all the latest updates, be sure to sign up for my newsletter.
 Happy Baking!

 - 10 oz chocolate graham crackers